Shipping Pre-registered Keys

 Do the following to create a connection from the Yubico org:

-1. In the YubiEnterprise Console, generate an API token as described in Generating API Tokens.
+1. If not already done, generate an API token as described in Generating an Authorization Token.
 Save the API token in a location from where you can easily copy and paste it.

 2. In the Okta Admin console, open Workflows and click Connections > New Connection.